Frequently Asked Questions

 Nicaragua SMS Best Practices, Compliance, and Features

-Nicaragua supports basic SMS functionality with some limitations on advanced features, focusing primarily on one-way messaging capabilities for business and authentication purposes.
+Nicaragua supports basic SMS functionality with limitations on advanced features.
+Plan your messaging strategy around one-way communications and standard message lengths.

 Concatenated Messages (Segmented SMS)

-Support: Yes, concatenated messages are supported, though availability may vary by sender ID type.
+Support: Yes, concatenated messages work, though availability varies by sender ID type.

-Message length rules: Standard 160 characters for GSM-7 encoding before splitting occurs.
-Messages using UCS-2 encoding are limited to 70 characters before concatenation.
+Message length rules: Standard 160 characters for GSM-7 encoding before splitting.
+Messages using UCS-2 encoding split at 70 characters.

-Encoding considerations: Both GSM-7 and UCS-2 encodings are supported, with GSM-7 recommended for optimal message length and cost efficiency.
+Encoding considerations: Use GSM-7 for optimal message length and cost efficiency.

 MMS Support

-MMS messages are not directly supported in Nicaragua.
-When attempting to send MMS, the message will be automatically converted to SMS with an embedded URL link where recipients can view the media content.
-This ensures message delivery while maintaining compatibility with local network capabilities.
+Nicaragua does not support MMS messages directly.
+When you attempt to send MMS, carriers automatically convert it to SMS with an embedded URL where recipients can view the media content.

 Recipient Phone Number Compatibility